Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: Methodology and results

 It was found in \cite{Seikel:2013fda} that the Mat\'{e}rn class of kernels performed best when reconstructing the equation of state of dark energy, $w(z)$, using SNIa data.
 This class of kernels take the following form \cite{Rasmussen}:

-where $\Gamma(\nu)$ is the gamma function, $K_\nu$ is a modified Bessel function and $\nu$ controls the shape of the covariance function, tending to the Gaussian limit as $\nu \rightarrow \infty$.
+where $d(z,\tilde{z})$ represents the Euclidean distance between the inputs $z$ and $\tilde{z}$, $\Gamma(\nu)$ is the gamma function, $K_\nu$ is a modified Bessel function and $\nu$ controls the shape of the covariance function, tending to the Gaussian limit as $\nu \rightarrow \infty$.
 The hyperparameters $\ell$ and $\sigma_M$ correspond to the approximate length scale over which the function varies and the magnitude of those variations respectively.
 The choice of a half-integer value for $\nu$ is made in order to remove the dependence on the Bessel function \cite{Seikel:2013fda}.
 The larger the value of $\nu$, the smoother the resulting GP, although for $\nu \geq 7/2$, the results become hard to distinguish from one another \cite{Rasmussen}.
 Overall, this makes $\nu = 5/2$ a good choice.

 In the course of our analysis, we found that when a Mat\'{e}rn kernel is used alone, the GP struggles to follow the trend in redshift introduced by the fiducial models of $\epsilon=0.01$ and $\epsilon=0.05$.
 We therefore create a custom kernel that better suits our problem, by adding a dot product kernel to a Mat\'{e}rn ($\nu =5/2$) kernel.
 The dot product kernel takes the general form